ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/tools-III.md

 # Why linting matters?

-* code is read more often than written
+* Code is read more often than written
-* setting up a linter in your editor takes 5 minutes
+* Setting up a linter in your editor takes 5 minutes
-* those 5 minutes are redeemed across the lifetime of the project
+* Those 5 minutes are redeemed across the lifetime of the project
-* linters shortcut the `edit-run-debug and repeat` workflow
+* Linters shortcut the `edit-run-debug and repeat` workflow

 # Rules to choose linters